aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

     kubectl delete crd awsnodetemplates.karpenter.k8s.aws
     kubectl delete crd provisioners.karpenter.sh
     ```

+16. Remove the alpha instance profile(s).
+If you were just using the InstanceProfile deployed through the [Getting Started Guide]({{< ref "../getting-started/getting-started-with-karpenter" >}}), delete the `KarpenterNodeInstanceProfile` section from the CloudFormation.
+Alternatively, if you want to remove the instance profile manually, you can run the following command

+    ```bash
+    ROLE_NAME="KarpenterNodeRole-${ClusterName}"
+    INSTANCE_PROFILE_NAME="KarpenterNodeInstanceProfile-${CLUSTER_NAME}"
+    aws iam remove-role-from-instance-profile --instance-profile-name "${INSTANCE_PROFILE_NAME}" --role-name "${ROLE_NAME}" aws iam delete-instance-profile --instance-profile-name "${INSTANCE_PROFILE_NAME}"
+    ```

-16. Finally, remove the alpha policy from the controller role: This will remove any remaining permissions from the alpha APIs.
+17. Finally, remove the alpha policy from the controller role: This will remove any remaining permissions from the alpha APIs.
 You can orchestrate the removal of this policy with the following command:

     ```bash
     ROLE_NAME="${CLUSTER_NAME}-karpenter"